-On 15 March 2010, the Ministry of Commerce and Industry of the Kingdom of Bahrain introduced a Corporate Governance Code (the Code) applicable to the Group.
-The Code is based upon nine core principles of corporate governance that adhere to international best practices.
+On 19 March 2018, the Ministry of Industry and Commerce issued the Decree No. (19) for 2018 concerning the issuance of the Corporate Governance code (the "Code") which was published in the official gazette No. 3360 on Thursday 5th of April 2018.
+The Code is applicable to the Bank and is based upon eleven core principles of corporate governance that adhere to international best practices.
 The Code includes recommendations to apply the principles, as well as recommendations, which support the implementation of good corporate governance.
 The Code is issued in a "comply or explain" framework, which means companies should comply with the recommendations, or give an explanation in the case of non-compliance.